GitHubByJelle/Let-s-Get-Emotional/README.md

 ### NetworkAnalysis.py
 Is used to analyse the network (e.g. performance, convolution layers, etc.).
+Uncomment parts u want to use (as default everything is commented, so you could only select what you want).

 ### VisualisationsReport.py
 Is used to make visualisations for the report